LibraryCarpentry/lc-overview/_episodes/01-intro-to-library-carpentry.md

 1. We export the data from the ILS as a CSV (comma separated values) file, giving it the name **2021-05-24_ilsExport_raw_v01.csv** and save it to a folder called **2021_rawData**.
 2. We know that the raw data has errors accumulated over decades of changing cataloging practice, so we open the CSV file in **OpenRefine** so we can use the faceting tools to find possible inconsistencies.
 3. Once we are done, we export the data as a CSV to a new folder called **2021_processedData** using the name **2021-05-27_ilsExport_proc_v01.csv**.
-4. We also export the JSON file of each step we used to clean our data in OpenRefine so we know what we did and can do it again. (more in the [OpenRefine Lesson](https://librarycarpentry.org/lc-open-refine/)).
+4. We also export the JSON file of each step we used to clean our data in OpenRefine so we know what we did and can do it again (more in the [OpenRefine Lesson](https://librarycarpentry.org/lc-open-refine/)).
 5. We import our new table of processed data from the ILS into a SQL database so we can put datasets from different sources together (more in the [SQL Lesson](https://librarycarpentry.org/lc-sql/)).

 > ### Each data project is different...